FALL 2018 FLAMENCO TOUR TO JEREZ

 The Flamenco Tour is a personalized flamenco vacation to Spain to study this art form in its country of origin.
 It’s a small-group flamenco trip including workshops with master artists, performances, visit to the Arabic bathhouse, palmas classes, Q&A time with Laura, opening night tapas reception, walking tours, trip packet with tips and info, small group support and individual attention…

 Frequently Asked Questions

 How much prior flamenco experience is necessary?

 You can be at any level, literally.
-The last trip we had people who had barely danced flamenco at all to people who had been dancing for 20+ years, together in the same classes.
+In the past we've had people who had barely danced flamenco at all to people who had been dancing for 20+ years, together in the same classes.
 And it worked.
 As long as you’re open to learning and ready to dance, you’ll be fine.
 This trip is set up for students at different levels to learn together.
 That said, if you are an advanced dancer and do not like to learn alongside people who are at a lower level than you or are a beginner who does not enjoy being in class with people at a higher level then this won’t work for you.

 *If you are an absolute beginner, we recommend attending some flamenco classes locally prior to the trip though this is not required.
 If you are interested in classes in your area, upon registration, we can point you in the right direction for this.

 What if I don’t know anyone else who is going on the trip?

 No problem at all.
 Many participants join the Flamenco Tour on their own while others come with a friend.
 Either way, people always make new friends on the trip.

 But will everybody know each other except for me?

 No. Some people may know another coming on the trip, some people won't know a soul.
 Everyone will end up meeting new friends, myself included.